 Penny Sharpe has on behalf of NSW Labor has introduced a bill into the NSW Parliament to ban the use of single-use, lightweight polyurethane bags (35 microns or less).
 Show your support by signing this petition, and sharing on Facebook and Twitter.

-Call on the NSW Parliament to protect our environment, and support NSW Labor's Ban Plastic Bags Bill 2016 by signing this petition today.
+Call on the NSW Parliament to protect our environment, and support NSW Labor's bill to ban plastic shopping bags by signing this petition today.